doozr/doozr.github.io/_posts/2016-05-27-p0004_palindrome_product_test.md

 {% highlight python %}
 def max_palindrome_product(start, end):
-    return max(_palindrome_products(start, end))
+    return max(palindrome_products(start, end))
 {% endhighlight %}

 And there we have it.
-In practice `_palindrome_products` can be defined inside `max_palindrome_product` to close over the `start` and `end` arguments.
-It doesn't have much utility of its own due to the constantly changing lower bound.

 This is the closest I can get to a non-imperative solution that only has a bit of state attached.
 It returns the correct answer of *906609* in a mere *20ms*, so that's better at least.